UwUClub/EwECS/doc/Plugins/Music.md

 world.emplaceEntityComponent<Component::MusicComponent>(idx, "assets/sounds/rtype.mp3", 100, true);
 ```

-in this exemple we have created an entity "missile" with all the attributes she need and with this line:
+in this exemple we have created an entity "missile" with all the attributes it needs and with this line:

 ```c++
 world.emplaceEntityComponent<Component::musicComponent>(entity_id, "assets/sounds/rtype.mp3", 100, true);
 ```

 we have linked a song to this entity, so every time the entity "missile" is created, a music is going to be played in our case: "rtype.mp3"
+it will be played only if it's not already playing

 the parameters of the music component are:
 - the path of the music